 No Two Bodies Are the Same: Finding the Right Procedure For You

 Since 2016, cosmetic procedures have been on the rise.
-The increase in plastic surgery has resulted in the normalization of invasive and non-invasive procedures like breast augmentations, facelifts, liposuction, tummy tucks, and laser hair removal, and allows people to freely discuss their experiences.
-A simple scroll through social media might showcase a variety of experiences and cosmetic procedures, however, it may also be unintentionally providing the wrong information.
+The increase in plastic surgery has resulted in the normalization of invasive and non-invasive procedures like breast augmentations, facelifts, liposuction, tummy tucks, and laser hair removal.
+Its prevalent presence also allows people to freely discuss their experiences and treatments without stigma.
+And though these procedures have found their way onto social media, our favorite online platforms may also be unintentionally providing the wrong information.

 - Why do you want surgery?

 - Are you ready for the recovery?

 These questions encourage you as an individual to reflect on whether the procedure you want is the right one for you and will help you determine your next steps.
 Once you’re confident in your decision to get plastic surgery, “do your research, then place your trust in a board certified plastic surgeon," says Dr. Vitenas.
 "Take your time deciding on the best procedure for your unique needs and budget.
 If you are not comfortable with the doctor or office after your consultation, get a second or even third opinion.
 Once you are happy with the answers to these four, key questions, you might be ready to move forward with plastic surgery.”

 Always keep an open mind when it comes time to your consultation and procedure.
 With the right plastic surgeon, you will be able to achieve your desired results, but it may require alternative methods along the way.
 Consider your relationship with your cosmetic surgeon a trusting, long-term relationship that's essential for your health and wellbeing (with the added benefit of achieving your desired aesthetic).
 Your surgeon may offer different viewpoints and have a better idea of the type of plastic surgery procedures available to achieve a comprehensive, successful outcome.